marshallm94/Learning_Notes/AWS.md

-# Cloud Academy: AWS Cloud Practicioner Certification Preparation Notes
+The below notes were taken while going through the AWS Cloud Practitioner Certification Preparation on Cloud Academy

+[TOC]

+# What is Cloud Computing?

 Cloud computing is a remote virtual pool of on-demand shared resources offering Compute, Storage, Database and Network services that can be rapidly deployed at scale.